Your child will lie on a table in the motility room. The nurses will wear a gown, gloves and plastic glasses.

-A small tube with several holes in it will be passed into your child's nose and down through the esophagus.
+A small tube with several sensors in it will be passed into your child's nose and down through the esophagus.
 Your child may be given medication to help him / her relax before the test is started.
 Time will be allowed for your child to adjust to this tube before formal testing begins.

 During the test, parents may be with their child or wait in the waiting area.
 The test will take about an hour.